kartonfarkas/api_docs/source/suite/contacts/contact_data.rst

 Querying Contact Data
 =====================

-Returns the selected fields of contacts.
-The contacts can be specified by either internal IDs or by using another column’s value as a key.
+Return the values of specified fields for contacts.
+The contacts can be specified by using either the internal IDs or by using another column value.

 Endpoint
 --------